dargfox/dotfiles/README.md

 [^modules]: Some of the directories have it's own repository, so in that case you have to add it to .gitmodules.
 In my case it's tmux plugins, that are cloned from git remote repositories.

     > [Thanks to Fatih Arslan](https://stackoverflow.com/a/10607225)

-    > <br/>To add modules to your dotfiles you can use next command:
+    To add modules to your dotfiles you can use next command:
     ```bash
     for x in $(find . -type d) ; do if [ -d "${x}/.git" ] ; then cd "${x}" ; origin="$(git config --get remote.origin.url)" ; cd - 1>/dev/null; git submodule add "${origin}" "${x}" ; fi ; done
     ```